 Tottenham boss Andre Villas-Boas is hopeful that Lazio fans will not resort to racist chanting when the two sides meet in Rome on Thursday in the Europa League, with their previous fixture marred by unsavoury behaviour.

-When the two clubs faced each other at White Hart Lane in October, Jermain Defoe, Andros Townsend and Aaron Lennon were subject to abuse from the travelling band of Italians, resulting in a 32,500 pound fine from UEFA.
+When the two clubs faced each other at White Hart Lane in October, Jermain Defoe, Andros Townsend and Aaron Lennon were subject to abuse from the travelling band of Italians, resulting in a £32,500 fine from Uefa.

 However, Villas-Boas has no faith in such fines making a difference in the long run, with the former Chelsea manager convinced such incidents will continue to happen.

 Speaking at his pre-match press conference, Villas-Boas told reporters: "Uefa decided to punish Lazio and rightly so.
 [But] It doesn't mean that incidents won't happen again.